arvindag/Misc-Docs/databasesTips.md

 http://stackoverflow.com/questions/1251636/what-do-clustered-and-non-clustered-index-actually-mean is okay

 #### Elastic Search 101
-http://joelabrahamsson.com/elasticsearch-101/ is a good start
+http://joelabrahamsson.com/elasticsearch-101/ is a good start.
+Good explanation on inverted index is http://techblogsearch.com/a/text-processing-part-2-inverted-index.html.

 Use the ``` "tokenizer": "uax_url_email"``` to analyze emails/url instead of default ``` "tokenizer": "standard"```.